balena-io-examples/device-tags/README.md

 ### Authentication

-The scripts use the [`RESIN_API_KEY` environment variable][container-environment], which is injected to the environment of all balena applications, to authenticate all requests.
+The scripts use the [`BALENA_API_KEY` environment variable][container-environment], which is injected to the environment of all balena applications, to authenticate all requests.

 [simple-server-node]:https://github.com/balena-io-projects/simple-server-node
 [balena-sdk]:https://github.com/balena-io/balena-sdk/